Yosiad/Yosiad/README.md

-### Hi there 👋
+### Hi there 👋 I'm Yosef

 <!--
 **Yosiad/Yosiad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently sostware engineering student at AAU
-- 🌱 I’m currently learning ...
+🌱 I’m currently learning flutter
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...